-Pursuant to Cal.
+Further, Cal.
 Welf. & Inst.
-Code § 16524.8(a) (County interagency protocol),
+Code § 16524.8(a) (County interagency protocol) requires counties that have opted into the program to develop a protocol for serving sexually exploited children, stating,

 (1) Each county electing to receive funds from the Commercially Sexually Exploited Children Program pursuant to this chapter shall develop an interagency protocol to be utilized in serving sexually exploited children.
 The county protocol shall be developed by a team led by a representative of the county human services department and shall include representatives from each of the following agencies: